larryhenryjr/Openstreetmap-Data-Wrangling-Project/project_report.md

 ```

 # Conclusion
- After this review of the data it’s obvious that the Charlotte area is incomplete, though I believe it has been well cleaned for the purposes of this exercise.
+ After this review of the data it’s obvious that the Irving area is incomplete, though I believe it has been well cleaned for the purposes of this exercise.
 It interests me to notice a fair amount of GPS data makes it into OpenStreetMap.org on account of users’ efforts, whether by scripting a map editing bot or otherwise.
 With a rough GPS data processor in place and working together with a more robust data processor similar to data.pyI think it would be possible to input a great amount of cleaned data to OpenStreetMap.org.